Wayfear/OOP_Problem/readme.md

     vehicle.speedDown()
 ```

-The expected output is blow.
+The expected output is shown blow.

 ```bash
 Speed currently is 60